 To prove our results, we will use the fact that the network with $\tanh$ or ReLU activation is globally Lipschitz, and that the activation functions have Lipschitz constant $M=1$ with respect to any norm.
 This follows from the fact that:

 This means that the trajectory norm can be upper bounded inside $\mathcal{P}\subseteq\mathbb{R}^{n}\times \mathbb{R}^{m}$ by means of:

-For a non-zero steady state $\bar{x}$ we can define the error function:
+For a non-zero steady state $\bar{x}$ or a trajectory $\bar{x}(k)$ starting from a different initial condition $\bar{x}(0)$, we can define the error function:

-From the fact that the network equation is globally Lipschitz and that $f(\bar{x},\bar{u})=\bar{x}$, we can show that the function that maps $e(k)$ into $e(k+1)$ is also Lipschitz for all $k$.
+From the fact that the network equation is globally Lipschitz and that the steady states satisfy $f(\bar{x},\bar{u})=\bar{x}$, we can use a single statement to show \emph{convergence} for both architectures, respectively, with respect to a steady-state for $\tanh$ or to any other trajectory for ReLU.
+We will show that the function that maps $e(k)$ into $e(k+1)$ is also Lipschitz for all $k$.
 In particular, denoting $e(k+1)$ as simply $e^{+}$ and dropping the index $k$ for the sake of notation, we have the following:

 Note that, at the next step, we also have:

 and therefore, by induction it also follows that the trajectory at time $k$ satisfies:

 By definition of $\mathcal{P}$, from the above we have that, for $\tanh$ activation, the network trajectory with respect to an equilibrium point $\bar{x}$, can be upper bounded in norm by the trajectory of the linearization while in $\mathcal{P}$.
 In the limit case of $\bar{\sigma}^{'}\rightarrow 0$ the bound becomes \emph{global} as $\mathcal{P}\rightarrow\mathbb{R}^{n}\times \mathbb{R}^{m}$.
 On the other hand, for ReLU activation the upper bounds are valid only \emph{locally}, in $\mathcal{P}$ iself.
 These considerations will be used to prove our main results.